sap-tutorials/btp-foundation/tutorials/cp-kyma-scale-with-cls/cp-kyma-scale-with-cls.md

 [OPTION END]

+### Share a CLS Instance Across Clusters (Optional)

+To reuse a single CLS instance across multiple Kyma clusters in the same global account, use SAP Service Manager instance sharing.
+This lets you create a pointer instance in each cluster that references the shared instance, without affecting its lifecycle when the pointer is deleted.

+1. Mark your CLS instance as shareable.
+In the SAP BTP cockpit, choose **Share Instance** from the **...** menu for your CLS instance.
+Alternatively, use the btp CLI:

+    ```bash
+    btp share services/instance <instance-id> --subaccount <subaccount-id>
+    ```

+2. In each Kyma cluster that needs access, create a service instance with the `reference-instance` plan pointing to the shared instance:

+    ```bash
+    kubectl apply -f - <<EOF
+    apiVersion: services.cloud.sap.com/v1
+    kind: ServiceInstance
+    metadata:
+      name: cloud-logging-pointer
+      namespace: cls
+    spec:
+      serviceOfferingName: cloud-logging
+      servicePlanName: reference-instance
+      parameters:
+        instance_name_selector: "<SHARED_INSTANCE_NAME>"
+    EOF
+    ```

+3. Create a service binding on the pointer instance as described in the **SAP BTP Operator** option above.

+For cross-subaccount sharing, see [Working with Multiple Subaccounts](https://kyma-project.io/#/btp-manager/user/03-20-multitenancy).

 ### Deploy the Demo Application

 The demo application exposes a Prometheus-format `queue_depth` gauge metric at the `/metrics` endpoint.
 KEDA uses this value (as stored in CLS) to determine the desired replica count.

 The `QUEUE_DEPTH` value is set by an init container at Pod startup.
-To change the value, update the env var and restart the Pod.
+To change the value, update the environment variable and restart the Pod.

 1. Deploy the demo application:

     ```bash
-    cat <<EOF | kubectl apply -f -
+    cat <<'EOF' | kubectl apply -f -
     apiVersion: v1
     kind: Namespace
     metadata: